DataDog/integrations-extras/twingate/README.md

 # Twingate

 ## Overview

 [Twingate][1] is a zero trust network access platform that allows fast growing companies to quickly and easily provide secure access to their AWS environment.
-Incorporating modern technologies like NAT traversal, QUIC, private proxies, and split tunneling, Twingate can replace a traditional or cloud VPN while improving user performance and overall security.
+By incorporating modern technologies such as NAT traversal, QUIC, private proxies, and split tunneling, Twingate can replace a traditional or cloud VPN while improving user performance and overall security.

 This integration allows organizations to monitor a user's resource access activities in real-time.